 The Organization receives the use of its facility without charge and has recorded this contribution at fair value.
-Rent was \$35,000 in 2021 and 2020.
+Rent was \$35,000 in 2022 and 2021.
 The Organization receives donated items for its fundraising event.
-Donated special event items were \$38,895 in 2021.
-There were no donated special event items in 2020.
+Donated special event items were \$68,076 and \$38,895 in 2022 and 2021.

 The Organization benefits from personal services provided by a substantial number of volunteers.
 Those volunteers have donated significant amounts of time and services in the Organization's program operations and in its fundraising events.
 However, the majority of the contributed services do not meet the criteria for recognition in financial statements.
-GAAP allows recognition of contributed services only if (a) the services create or enhance nonfinancial assets or (b) the services would have been purchased if not provided by contribution, require specialized skills, and are provided by individuals possessing those skills.
+U.S. GAAP allows recognition of contributed services only if (a) the services create or enhance nonfinancial assets or (b) the services would have been purchased if not provided by contribution, require specialized skills, and are provided by individuals possessing those skills.
+The Organization receives services from a large number of volunteers who give significant amounts of their time to the Organization's programs, but which do not meet the criteria for financial statement recognition.